Archiving outSPOKEN 9.0

 This is a project, one of many, that I have been working on.
-As this project has now come to an end I thought it would be fun to recap the journey.
+As this project has now ended, I thought it would be fun to recap the journey.

 July 3rd, Steve from Mac84 receives an email.
-The email ask him for help to track down version 9 of outSPOKEN, a screen reader for Mac OS 9 that lets those that are visually impaired or blind use the system.
+The email asks him for help to track down version 9 of outSPOKEN, a screen reader for Mac OS 9 that lets visually impaired or blind use the system.
 Version 8 is available on Macintosh Garden but does not work on Mac OS 9, or so I am told.

-I tell Steve I’ll put out some feelers and got ready to head out to a concert.
+I tell Steve I’ll put out some feelers and get ready to head out to a concert.

 1. Quite a few people were looking for this software.

-2. This software was more rare than unicorn farts and impossible to find.
+2. This software was rarer than unicorn farts and impossible to find.

 This made it a real challenge, and I simply can not resist a challenge!

 Plan B was an email to a gentleman named John, who runs the website http://macfortheblind.com.
-He had sold this software in the past so may be able to help.
-John reached out to several of his blind clients that had used the software and also contacted someone that used to work at Berkeley Systems, whom used to sell the software as well, but it yielded no leads.
+He had sold this software in the past, so he may be able to help.
+John reached out to several of his blind clients that had used the software and also contacted someone that used to work at Berkeley Systems, who used to sell the software as well, but it yielded no leads.